 To test if you also have pitting edema, press your finger into the tissue of your shin bone.
 If your finger leaves an indentation (basically your finger print), you have pitting edema.

 Most obese clients complain of this sensation late in the afternoon or after being on their feet all day.
 What’s happening is the excess water retention gathers in the lower legs and soaks into the soft tissues.
 During sleep, when the body is horizontal through the night, the fluid is redistributed into the upper body.
 Come morning, the pitting edema has gone away, but then returns as the day goes on.

 This happens to anyone with insulin issues — it is just more noticeable in those who are overweight.

-This is because you are dehydrated!
+This may be a blood sugar issue, but it also may be because you are dehydrated!
 Just drinking water isn’t going to work like it would with a high-carbohydrate diet.
 You need to add more sodium.
 You can add more salt to your food, drink bone broth, or take sodium tablets.